unitycoder/FindTextFromVideo/README.md

 Still have things todo https://github.com/unitycoder/FindTextFromVideo/issues/2

 ### Installation
+- Clone repo
+- Open project in Visual Studio
 - Download Tesseract language file from https://github.com/tesseract-ocr/tessdata
 - If you use English, then take: https://github.com/tesseract-ocr/tessdata/raw/refs/heads/main/eng.traineddata
-- Place data file in tessdata/ folder next to your FindTextFromVideo.exe file
+- Place data file in the build output folder, under: tessdata/ next to where your FindTextFromVideo.exe file is
+- Build it
+- Use from commandline

 ### Usage
 - FindTextFromVideo.exe "text to search" videofile.mkv